5 things couples argue about on holiday – and how to avoid them

 "Work hard to let things roll off your back and not rise to the bait," said Dr. Degges-White.

-If you are hoping for a hassle-free escape with your partner, check out our list of holidays here.
+If you are hoping for a hassle-free escape with your partner, check out some of our favourite trips.